JamesSkemp/words/content/post/review-rolodex-mesh-mobile-device-tablet-stand.md

 +++
-title = "Review: Rolodex Mesh Mobile Device Tablet Stand" summary = "The following is a review of the Rolodex Mesh Mobile Device Tablet Stand, which I received as part of the Amazon Vine program." draft = false comments = true date = "2013-12-04T18:46:54-06:00"
+title = "Review: Rolodex Mesh Mobile Device Tablet Stand" description = "The following is a review of the Rolodex Mesh Mobile Device Tablet Stand, which I received as part of the Amazon Vine program." draft = false comments = true date = "2013-12-04T18:46:54-06:00"